 Some Thoughts on Abortion

-The abortion debate has undergone a significant resurgence in light of recent news.
-Because of this, I and other pastors are receiving plenty of requests to weigh in.
-Below is an essay I wrote on the subject a few years ago.
+The abortion debate has undergone a significant resurgence in light of the most recent Supreme Court nominee.
+Because of this, I and other pastors are receiving plenty of requests to weigh in, and the conversation in our churches is a live one.
+Below is an essay I wrote — as one whose own position favors the sanctity of all human life, “from womb to tomb” — on the subject a few years ago.
 I hope it will be helpful to you as you navigate these important concerns in your own context.

 I have never enjoyed publicizing my thoughts about the pro-life vs. pro-choice debate.
 It’s a heated issue.
 To take one side or another is to invite negative critique.
 Recently, as a courtesy to parents of young children, I announced to our church through email that I would be speaking on this issue in a sermon.
 A variety of strong opinions about my sermon soon landed in my inbox…before I gave the sermon.
 I started to think that I would rather stay home and chew tin foil than continue with this plan.
 “I am changing this sermon’s subject to the evils of cannibalism,” I said to myself.
 “Most people will agree with me on that one.”

 I don’t like stirring up a hornet’s nest.
 I want people to like me.